 It’s the steps’ unique design and elegance that has made this attraction so popular – and it has also featured in several Hollywood films.

 Located nearby the Colosseum, the Roman Forum was for centuries the centre of Roman public life.
 It’s now a rectangular plaza surrounded by the the ruins of several important ancient buildings.

 The main features of the forum include the Arch of Titus, the Temple of Saturn, Temple of Vesta and the church of San Luca e Martina.

-A huge white monument, its terraces offer some of the best views over the city.
+It's a huge white monument, and its terraces offer some of the best views over the city.

-Locally referred to as the “Wedding Cake”, the monument looks notably newer than the surrounding architecture.
+Locally referred to as the “Wedding Cake”, the building looks notably newer than the surrounding architecture.
 Built between 1885 and 1911, it was dedicated to the first King of Italy, Vittorio Emanuele II.

 Located just north of the city of Rome, it’s well worth taking the time to see the Vatican Museums and St Peter’s Basilica, an Italian Renaissance Church recognised worldwide as one of the holiest Catholic shrines, and the burial site of the first pope.

 10. See Michelangelo's Creation of Adam in the Sistine Chapel, The Vatican